legendPerceptor/SZ3/README.md

-# SZ3 layer-by-layer compression: A NUMA-adapted compression method
+# SZ3 layer-by-layer compression: high performance parallel compression

-This branch serves as an add-on to the original SZ3 compression method.
+This repo serves as an add-on to the original SZ3 compression method.
 The traditional compression methods require loading the whole dataset into memory, resulting in out-of-memory (OOM) failures.
 Also, there was no way to compress a single tensor in parallel.
 We develop a layer-by-layer compression technique that allows users to compress very large 3D tensors with